Revolut and Monzo both offer two of the top digital-first bank accounts in the UK.

 Revolut vs Monzo Business: Which is Better?

-Both business accounts have a lot to recommend them, but, in my view, they are aimed at slightly different audiences.
+Both business accounts have a lot to recommend them, but, in my view, Revolut and Monzo are aimed at slightly different audiences.
+Neither has physical branches you can visit.

 Revolut vs Monzo Business: Account Features